Welcome to Year 10

 In order to achieve outstanding grades, students need to embed mature attitudes and commitment towards their new courses.
 Students will follow a linear assessment schedule which means their GCSE exams will take place in the summer of 2024.
 English and Mathematics will continue to be a key feature across all your children’s GCSE subjects.
 Year 10 is an exciting time in your children’s academic journey; a time for them to develop their learning from key stage three and progress towards their aspirations and future successes.
 We expect students to develop independence and resilience in their learning.
 It is essential that students maintain outstanding attendance, punctuality and work in lessons.
 All homework tasks must be completed on time and to the best of the students’ abilities.

 Gaynes School aims to support all students’ learning and to ensure that they all reach their full potential.
 Form tutors will monitor how students use their planners and advise them on areas concerning personal organisation and academic progress.

-Students must actively take ownership of their final year in school, producing their best work at all times.
+Students must actively take ownership of the final phase of their compulsory schooling, producing their best work at all times.
 We will also ask parents to support the school and their child by: